Time running out for missing Indonesian submarine as U.S. joins search

 It has been seeking to modernise its defence capabilities but some of its equipment is old and there have been fatal accidents in recent years.

-Additional reporting by Sultan Anshori in Denpasar, Agustinus Beo Da Costa and Stanley Widianto in Jakarta, Kate Lamb in Sydney, Colin Packham in Canberra and Idrees Ali in Washington; Writing by Ed Davies; Editing by Stephen Coates, Chizu Nomiyama and Andrew Heavens
+Additional reporting by Sultan Anshori in Denpasar, Agustinus Beo Da Costa and Stanley Widianto in Jakarta, Kate Lamb in Sydney, Colin Packham in Canberra and Idrees Ali in Washington; Writing by Ed Davies; Editing by Stephen Coates, Chizu Nomiyama, Andrew Heavens and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.